Source Code API Discovery

 - A Levo.ai account.

-- A GitHub repository with source code in a supported language.
+- A repository on GitHub or Azure Repos, with source code in a supported language.

 Setup

-Step 1: Add secrets to your repository on GitHub.
+Step 1 — Add two secrets to your GitHub repository

-Go to your repo → Settings → Secrets and variables → Actions → New repository secret and add the following:
+Settings → Secrets and variables → Actions → New repository secret

 |---|---|